Does this page look plain and unstyled?

 Regarding #2: Yeah, sometimes.
 What I do is share what I learn and try myself to be accessible to others.
 It can be scary and the W3C doesn’t make it embraceable so someone has to.
 That’s the reason for Accessites (which used to be linked to from the footer here): To show web accessibility can fit into the mainstream.
 Seeing that, coupled with the inherent benefits of doing it, should draw others.

-9. Mathieu Bonnet wrote:
+So says Mathieu Bonnet

 I’ve always been an observer, and I’ve always thought about all kind of things, based on what I could perceive.
 Internet permitted me to access a lot of very diverse content, which further enhanced my critical skills.